Aricks main pin & bushing kits

 Keeping the firming and closing arm pivots working properly can be a real hassle on the JD 50/60/90 drills.
 Even after Deere upgraded them circa ’09 to include seals, they still have a habit of packing full of dirt and not taking grease.
 But with the Aricks bushing kits from Australia, these pivots will run smoothly and you’ll never have to grease them again!
 The Aricks seals for the firming & closing pivots have a Teflon coating on the seal contact lip and are designed to run dry, unlike a competitor product from USA — and these Aricks kits have an extensive track-record since ’09 proving their durability and trouble-free nature.
 The bushings themselves are fiber-wound Teflon impregnated, and the steel sleeve has a hardened chrome finish, for smooth action, and proven to last at least as long as OEM (significantly longer in some conditions).
 These kits are hugely popular in Australia.

-Note: On 50-series,* the firming arm has a pin welded in – this must be removed and a hole drilled in the arm at that spot (or we can sell you replacement arms), and requires a 50-series bushing kit as the sleeve length is longer than the 60/90-series.
+Note: On 50-series,* the firming arm has a pin welded in – this must be removed and a hole drilled in the arm at that spot, and requires a 50-series bushing kit as the sleeve length is longer than the 60/90-series.

 *Doesn’t fit the earliest 750s.